numba/numba/docs/source/user/pycc.rst

 The ``source_module`` above is the module defining the ``cc`` object.
 Extensions compiled like this will be automatically included in the build files for your Python project, so you can distribute them inside binary packages such as wheels or Conda packages.
+Note that in the case of using conda, the compilers used for AOT need to be those that are available in the Anaconda distribution.

 Signature syntax